 If you aren’t in the finance industry, it may seem like lenders and credit card issuers speak their own language, and they do to a certain extent.
 You need to find out a little more and educate yourself on their jargon.
 This can help you control your finances and get the credit you deserve or repair the credit score you already have.
 Here’s your guide to everything you need to know and where to turn for help.

 Before offering you credit of almost any kind, a lender will look at your credit score.
 This is typically a number between 300 and 850.
 The higher your number is, the more likely you will be approved for a credit card or loan.
 FICO® score ranges break down as follows:

 - 740 – 799: Very Good

 - 800 – 850: Exceptional

-Your credit history determines your credit score.
+Your credit history determines your credit score, with payment history being the most significant component.
 Each time you open a credit account, the company reports your balance, credit limit, and paid or missed payments to the credit bureaus.
+More on this shortly.

 Why Is a Credit Score Crucial for Credit Opportunities?

 When you have a credit score in the Good or higher range, it shows that you’ve typically made payments on time and used your available credit responsibly.
 This signals to potential lenders that there’s a good bet if they offer you credit, you’ll pay it back and on time.
-Sometimes, you find yourself with a lower credit score because you owe a lot of money, or you’re utilizing too high of a percentage of your available credit.
+Unfortunately, sometimes, you find yourself with a lower credit score because you owe a lot of money or you’re utilizing too high of a percentage of your available credit.